UK government spent 162 million pounds on Queen Elizabeth's funeral | Law-Order

 UK government spent 162 million pounds on Queen Elizabeth's funeral

-British government departments spent a total of 161.7 million pounds ($204 million) on Queen Elizabeth's state funeral and related events, the Treasury said on Thursday.
+British government departments spent an estimated total of 161.7 million pounds ($204 million) on Queen Elizabeth's state funeral and related events, the Treasury said on Thursday.

-The queen's funeral on Sept.
-19 was preceded by a period of national mourning which included a lying-in-state at London's Westminster Hall to give members of the general public a chance to bid goodbye to their longest-reigning monarch in person.
+After Britain's longest-reigning monarch died aged 96 on Sept.
+8, the country entered 10 days of national mourning which concluded with her state funeral on Sept.
+19. During that time Elizabeth's coffin lay at rest in Edinburgh Cathedral before being moved to London, where an estimated 250,000 people queued for hours to file past her coffin at Westminster Hall during the lying-in-state.

-Before being moved to London, the coffin also lay at rest in Edinburgh cathedral. ($1 = 0.7923 pounds)
+Her successor, King Charles, also embarked on a tour of Britain's four nations along with then-prime minister Liz Truss.
+"The government's priorities were that these events ran smoothly and with the appropriate level of dignity, while at all times ensuring the safety and security of the public," John Glen, Chief Secretary to the Treasury, said in a written statement to parliament.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)